Skip to content

 “…Dialpad has started charging us for every single inbound call we receive.
 There was no notice that this change would be occurring and I have received nothing to tell me what these call rates are.
 Our annual expense of $720 has now blown out to about $5,000.
 That’s a 7-times increase.
 Overnight with no notice.” – G2 Review

 This and other billing issues start with Dialpad’s plans.
-For example, Dialpad’s Pro plan for its AI Voice product costs $25 per user per month when billed annually.
-What you won’t find out if you don’t pay attention to the small print: the Pro plan requires a three-user minimum — which means it starts at $75 per month.
+For example, Dialpad’s Pro plan for its Business Communications product costs $25 per user per month when billed annually.
+But take a look at the fine print: the Pro plan requires a three-user minimum — which means it starts at $75 per month.

 To make matters worse, multiple customers say they’ve been charged by Dialpad long after they canceled their contract.
 Here’s a recent review with the Better Business Bureau: